Table of Contents

 3. Black Rock Canyon Panorama Loop

 Considered by many to be one of the best hikes in Joshua Tree in the Black Rock Canyon region of the park, the Panorama Loop follows a sandy wash to some incredible views of the surrounding mountain ranges.
-It’s one of my favorite hikes to take friends who are game for a longer hike and don’t mind heights.
+Evocative of the hiking in the Grand Canyon, it’s one of my favorite hikes to take friends who are game for a longer hike and don’t mind heights.

 How to hike the Panorama Loop